 Yet, comparing Atlanta to Sacramento or Miami, it’s actually a pretty sweet deal.
 Atlanta’s 16% or 10% less expensive, respectively.

-If we look at cost of living in Atlanta compared to national averages, according to Payscale.com we see that Atlanta’s actually… pretty average.
+If we look at the cost of living index in Atlanta compared to national averages, according to Payscale.com we see that Atlanta’s actually… pretty average.